abdulmubeen/campus-link/README.md

 - [x] Made the resource-sharing page responsive
 - [x] Added form validation to the Login Page
 - [x] Added GSAP Animation to the SignIn Button
+- [x] Added comment functionality for the post

 ### Munish Patel